Understanding the Notary Glossary Understanding the Notary Glossary

 Expanded Role and Historical Significance of Notaries

-Notaries have a fundamental role in the legal system, acting as credible, impartial witnesses to document signing, which helps prevent fraud and ensure that parties are entering agreements knowingly and willingly.
+Notaries have a fundamental role in the legal system, acting as credible, impartial witnesses to document signing, which helps prevent fraud and ensure that parties are entering into agreements knowingly and willingly.

 While you’ve covered the basic duties of notaries, including administering oaths and verifying signer identity, emphasizing their role in affirming the state of mind of signers could enhance understanding.